alventimiglia/dataWork/README.md

 This is a small bit of code demonstrating how to use the camelot library.

+## excelDataEntryForm

+This is code to demonstrate how the PySimpleGUI library works (with notes).
+This code uses pandas as well to make a simple data entry form.

 ## numpyTutorial

 This is code that holds notes for working with numpy.